Kris-0901/ECSE3038_lab3/README.md

 ## Purpose

-This code was written to fulfill the course requirements of 'ECSE3038 Engineering Internet of Things Systems' and to learn the Python programming language.
+This code was written to fulfill the course requirements of 'ECSE3038 Engineering Internet of Things Systems' and to learn the Python programming language and RESTful API server.

 ## Two Truths & A Lie